cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 Encoding considerations: binary

-Security considerations: See the Security Considerations section of draft-ietf-cose-cbor-encoded-cert.
+Security considerations: See the Security Considerations section of [this document]].

 Interoperability considerations: N/A

-Published specification: draft-ietf-cose-cbor-encoded-cert
+Published specification: [this document]]

 Applications that use this media type: Applications that employ COSE and use C509 as a certificate type.